Morphine Addiction

 Aside from its short-term effects, morphine brings long-term risks as well.
 Long-term effects of morphine include:

-• Dependence (Experiencing withdrawal symptoms on missing a dose or trying to stop morphine).
+• Dependence (experiencing withdrawal symptoms from missing a dose or trying to stop morphine)

 • Addiction

-If you're worried that someone you know might be addicted to morphine, there are some physical and behavioral signs to look out for.
-These include:
+If you're worried that someone you love might be addicted to morphine, here are some morphine addiction symptoms and signs to look out for:

 • Appearing drunk